gshugh/CSC517_HW2_Rails/README.md

         [] Click "Show All Locations"
         [] Click "Destroy Location" next to location of interest

+### Miscellaneous Notes:

+    Testing:

+        RSpec

+            Per the requirements:
+                Thoroughly test one model and one controller (prefer RSpec testing framework).
+Tests should cover all functions and handle all test cases, including edge cases.

+            We chose RSpec testing of the locations controller and the bookmarks model.
+RSpec specifications can be found in 'spec/controllers' and 'spec/models' directories, respectively.
+We used the 'simplecov' gem to assess the coverage of the modules.
+            Contoller results:
+                13 examples, 0 failures, 13 passed, 100% coverage
+            Model results:
+                9 examples, 0 failures, 9 passed, 100% coverage

+        Minitest

+            Tests can be found in 'test/controllers' and 'test/models' directories.
+            We have chosen NOT to focus our Minitest testing.
+            Instead, we test a broader set of controllers and models in a slightly more shallow way.
+            Controller results:
+                80 tests, 108 assertions, 0 failures, 0 errors, 0 skips
+            Model results:
+                14 tests, 38 assertions, 0 failures, 0 errors, 0 skips

+    Tour Operator Contact Info:

+        Per Piazza:
+            "...we have to create operator with some basic info?"
+            "Agent information should be fine."
+        This is a good idea and if we were starting over we likely would use agent profile information.
+        However we already had a field for adding custom operator contact info when creating a tour.
+        We have chosen to retain our custom contact info in the interest of flexibility.

+    Price Filtering:

+        Per Piazza:
+            "...Is it acceptable to filter just by maximum price?"
+            "There are no restrictions on the way you would like to implement any functionality."
+        We offer price filtering by maximum price, but not by minimum price.
+        This is on the theory that cheaper is always better (all else being equal).

+    Booking / Waitlisting:

+        There is no maximum value for the waitlist size.

+        Instead of forcing the user to go through extra steps when "some, but not enough, seats are available", we show the user how many seats areavailable and allow them to select among the following:
+        "Book All Seats" / "Book Available Seats, Waitlist Remaining Seats" / "Waitlist All Seats".
+        If the user selects an inappropriate option given the number of available seats, then they are instructed as to what went wrong.

+        As noted in the requirements, if a customer cancels or reduces a booking, or if a customer cancels their account, waitlisted customers are enrolled in applicable tours.

+    Enforcement of User Roles:

+        As noted in "User Roles" different types of users have different privileges.
+        Because there is often more than one way to access a given feature, we centralized the logic related to user roles and privileges.
+        This logic can be found in app/helpers/sessions_helper.rb

+    Locations:

+        Locations are case sensitive.
+So, "NC, USA" is treated differently than "nc, USA".
+Be careful when adding a new location.

+    "Extra" Model:

+        Our E/R Diagram can be found at doc/CSC517_HW02_EntityRelationshipDiagram.png
+        We have a "start_at" model that we ended up never really using.
+        Instead, we find the start location for a tour based on order of records stored in the "visits" model.
+        Time did not permit cleaning up this 'extra' code.

+    "Extra" Views:

+        We used scaffolding to start our application, which creates many views.
+        Some of these views are never actually available to the user via a link.
+        Most of these 'extra' views are retained: for time constraints
+            for future development on the application if needed

+### Record Deletion FAQs:

+    Here we discuss side effects of deleting certain kinds of records through the web application.
+    We only discuss records that are visible to the user (tours, reviews, etc).
+    We do not explicitly discuss other records that may exist "in the background" to support the application.

+    1. What happens when a USER is deleted?

+        The following information is deleted:

+            * Bookmarks created by the user
+            * Reviews created by the user
+            * Bookings spots created by the user
+                If this frees up tour spots,
+                other customers may be enrolled as noted in "Booking / Waitlisting"
+            * Waitlist spots created by the user

+        The following information is NOT deleted:

+            * Tours created by the user
+                such tours will no longer have an agent listed for them
+            * Photos created by the user
+            * Locations created by the user

+    2. What happens when an ADMIN USER is deleted?

+        Trick question: Admin account cannot be deleted!

+    3. What happens when a BOOKMARK is deleted?

+        No other information is deleted as a side effect of deleting a bookmark.

+    4. What happens when a TOUR is deleted?

+        The following information is deleted:

+            * Bookmarks for the tour
+            * Reviews of the tour
+            * Booking / Waitlists spots for the tour
+            * Photos of the tour

+        The following information is NOT deleted:

+            * Locations visited by the tour

+    5. What happens when a REVIEW is deleted?

+        No other information is deleted as a side effect of deleting a review.

+        Specifically, the following information is NOT deleted:

+            * Bookmarks created by the same user for the same tour
+            * Booking / Waitlist spots created by the same user for the same tour

+    6. What happens when a BOOKING is deleted?

+        Please see "Booking / Waitlisting" for a full explanation.

+        The following information is NOT deleted:

+            * Bookmarks created by the same user for the same tour
+            * Reviews created by the same user for the same tour

+    7. What happens when a WAITLIST spot is deleted?

+        No other information is deleted as a side effect of deleting a waitlist spot.

+    8. What happens when a LOCATION is deleted?

+        No other information is deleted as a side effect of deleting a location.

+        Specifically, the following information is NOT deleted:

+            * Tours that visit this location
+                (tour itinerary will no longer include this location)

+    9. What happens when a PHOTO is deleted?

+        No other information is deleted as a side effect of deleting a photo.

 ### Small Known Bugs:

     Every software organization releases software with a few small known bugs (nothing is perfect)!